yassato/rNeighborQTL/README.md

 ## Installation
 The rNeighborQTL package has not been registered in CRAN yet.
-Please install it via GitHub as "devtools::install_github('yassato/rNeighborQTL')".
+Please install it via GitHub by running *devtools::install_github("yassato/rNeighborQTL")*.

 ## Dependency
 Please note that the rNeighborQTL requires the following R packages.